roman-smirnov/problems-vs-algorithms/explaination.md

 ### Time Complexity
 Our algorithm utilizes several applications of binary search, therefore the overall time complexity if O(log(n))
 ### Space Complexity
-0The space complexity is as large as the input array, hence its O(n) at the worst case
+The space complexity is O(1) at the worst case because we've used a constant number of variable

 ## Rearrange Array Digits
 Our algorithm makes use of a min-heap data structure to extract the lowest digit and iteratively construct the two output numbers.